apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Senior Iran Revolutionary Guard officials killed in strike blamed on Israel**
+**What is happening between Iran and Pakistan?**

-You can read more about it [here](https://www.bbc.com/news/world-middle-east-68040493).
+You can read more about it [here](https://abcnews.go.com/International/iran-pakistan-airstrikes-middle-east-tensions-explained/story?id=106509031).

 ## Requirements
 - Python 3.8